activetheory/Paper-Planes-Android-Experiment/PushNotifications/README.md

     .addAction(R.drawable.ic_notification, "Fold New Plane", newPlanePendingIntent);
 ```

+Custom action buttons may be assigned to intents.
+In this case, an intent is setup to view the plane that was just thrown, as well as to throw a new plane.

 ### Sending Messages

-When a new plane is stamped and thrown, this data is saved via a backend service on App Engine.

-As planes are caught and re-thrown, the backend service sends a push notification to the original plane creator.
+When a new plane is stamped and thrown from the Android app, this data is saved along with subscriber id via a backend service on App Engine.
+As those planes are caught and re-thrown, the backend service sends an FCM push notification which routes through to the original creator of the plane.

 The notification data payload includes the last city it was thrown from, along with how many cumulative miles it has travelled.